wp-cli/handbook/_posts/2016-04-14-restful-wp-cli-update-3.md

 But, I'm back in the saddle.
 Because I'm 2/3 of the way through one of those fancy WP REST API + React WordPress applications, I'm running into dozens of ways I want to be able to make WordPress more efficiently.
 And of course, this means doing it on the command line.

 Before we proceed: most of the, if not all, RESTful WP-CLI features have required under the hood changes to WP-CLI.
 You'll want to `wp cli update --nightly` to play with this new functionality locally.
+Once you've done so, you can `wp package install danielbachhuber/wp-rest-cli` to install the latest.

 ### Use `--debug` and `--debug=rest` to profile your REST endpoints